AlexsLemonade/scpca-nf/external-instructions.md

   --celltype_project_metafile examples/example_project_celltype_metadata.tsv
 ```

-#### Specifying cell type annotation references
+### Specifying cell type annotation references

-The Data Lab has compiled several references for use in cell type annotation.
+The Data Lab has compiled several references, listed in [`celltype-reference-metadata.tsv`](references/celltype-reference-metadata.tsv), for use in cell type annotation.
 It is possible to provide your own references as well; instructions for this are forthcoming.
+Note that you must use one of the references described below to be eligible for inclusion in the ScPCA Portal.

-Pre-compiled `SingleR` annotation references are
+#### `SingleR` references

-The `singler_ref_file` and `cellassign_ref_file` names follow a specific format corresponding to available references in S3.

-- `SingleR` annotation uses references from the [`celldex` package](https://bioconductor.org/packages/release/data/experiment/html/celldex.html).
+By default, `SingleR` annotation uses references from the [`celldex` package](https://bioconductor.org/packages/release/data/experiment/html/celldex.html).
-  Available reference options include `BlueprintEncodeData`, `DatabaseImmuneCellExpressionData`, `HumanPrimaryCellAtlasData`, and `MonacoImmuneData`.
+Available references include `BlueprintEncodeData`, `DatabaseImmuneCellExpressionData`, `HumanPrimaryCellAtlasData`, and `MonacoImmuneData`.
-  - Available `SingleR` reference files that you can specify in the `celltype_project_metafile` are saved in `s3:://scpca-references/celltype/singler_models` and are formatted as `<singler_ref_name>_celldex_<celldex_version>_model.rds`.
-  - Please consult the [`celldex` documentation](https://bioconductor.org/packages/release/data/experiment/vignettes/celldex/inst/doc/userguide.html) to determine which of these references, if any, is most suitable for your dataset.
+Please consult the [`celldex` documentation](https://bioconductor.org/packages/release/data/experiment/vignettes/celldex/inst/doc/userguide.html) to determine which of these references, if any, is most suitable for your dataset.

+`SingleR` reference files that you can specify in the `celltype_project_metafile` are saved in `s3:://scpca-references/celltype/singler_models` and are formatted as `<singler_ref_name>_celldex_<celldex_version>_model.rds`.

+For example, to use the `BlueprintEncodeData` reference, you would specify the following values in `celltype_project_metafile`:

+- `singler_ref_name` would be `BlueprintEncodeData`
+- `singler_ref_file` would be `BlueprintEncodeData_celldex_1-10-1_model.rds`.
+  - This version `1-10-1` represents the `celldex` package version from which references were most recently built.

-- `CellAssign` annotation uses marker gene set references from [PanglaoDB](https://panglaodb.se/).
+#### `CellAssign` references

-  Organ-based references were compiled by the Data Lab to represent common organ/tissue groupings from designated marker genes in `PanglaoDB`.
+By default, `CellAssign` annotation uses marker gene set references from [PanglaoDB](https://panglaodb.se/), as compiled by the Data Lab to represent common organ/tissue groupings/
 Available references include `blood-compartment`, `brain-compartment`, and `muscle-compartment`.
-  The specific organs considered to compile marker gene references are given in [`celltype-reference-metadata.tsv`](references/celltype-reference-metadata.tsv).
+The specific organs used to compile marker gene references are given in [`celltype-reference-metadata.tsv`](references/celltype-reference-metadata.tsv).

-  - `CellAssign` marker gene reference files that you can specify in the `celltype_project_metafile` are saved in `s3:://scpca-references/celltype/cellassign_references` and are formatted as `<cellassign_ref_name>_<source>_<date>.tsv`.
+`CellAssign` marker gene reference files that you can specify in the `celltype_project_metafile` are saved in `s3:://scpca-references/celltype/cellassign_references` and are formatted as `<cellassign_ref_name>_<source>_<date>.tsv`

+For example, to use the `blood-compartment` reference, you would specify the following values in `celltype_project_metafile`:

+- `cellassign_ref_name` would be `blood-compartment`
+- `cellassign_ref_file` would be `blood-compartment_PanglaoDB_2020-03-27.tsv`.
+  - This date `2020-03-27` represents the date of the `PanglaoDB` release used to compile marker gene references.

 ### Repeating cell type annotation

-When cell typing is turned on with `--perform_celltyping`, `scpca-nf` will skip annotation for any libraries for which cell type annotation results already exist in the `checkpoints` folder of the given library's output directory, and those annotations were obtained from the same reference data set version.
+When cell typing is turned on with `--perform_celltyping`, `scpca-nf` will skip annotation for any libraries whose cell type annotation results already exist in the `checkpoints` folder of the given library's output directory, and those reference dataset version is unchanged.

 This saves substantial processing time and cost if the cell type annotation reference versions are unchanged.
 However, you may wish to repeat the cell typing process if there have been other changes to the data.